riverrun/comeonin/README.md

 Comeonin has been tested on Linux, OS X and FreeBSD, but it has not been tested on Windows.
 If you have any problems with the build, please let us know.

+## TODO

+* The current implementation of bcrypt blocks the Erlang VM during its execution.
+Changes need to be made to it so that the Erlang VM remains responsive.

 ## License

 BSD.
 For full details, please read the LICENSE file.